Tree planting: Canada

 Most tree planting in Canada is carried out by private reforestation companies.
-The reforestation companies compete with one another for contracts which are provided by logging companies.
-The annual allowable cut for the following year is based upon how much money the logging company invests into reforestation and other silvicultural practices.
-Planting is carried out in accordance to the client's specifications, and planters are expected to learn the quality standards for each contract that they work on.
-Planted blocks are spot checked on a regular basis.
-Although quality concerns vary across contracts, spot checkers are typically looking for such things as: species appropriate site choice, species appropriate spacing, how tight the saplings are in the ground, how straight the saplings are, and whether or not the saplings have been damaged.
-These concerns vary from region to region, and from contract to contract.

 Tree-planting is typically piece work and tree prices can vary widely depending on the difficulty of the terrain and on the winning contract's bid price.
 As a result, there is a saying among planters: "There is no bad land, only bad contracts."
 4 months of hard work can yield enough to live on for an entire year, but conditions are harsh.

 Tree planting crews often do not permanently reside in the areas where they work, thus much planting is based out of motels or bush camps.
 Bush camp accommodations usually consist of a mess tent, cook shack, dry goods tent, first aid tent, freshly dug outhouses, and a shower tent or trailer.
 Planters are responsible for bringing either a tent or car to sleep in.
 A camp also contains camp cooks and support staff.